 Dermatitis caused by an irritant may also cause burning or pain as well as itching.
 Irritant dermatitis often shows as dry, red, and rough skin.
 Cuts (fissures) may form on the hands.
 Skin may become inflamed with long-term exposure.

 Your health care provider will make the diagnosis based on how the skin looks and by asking questions about substances you may have come in contact with.

 - On the first visit, small patches of possible allergens are applied to the skin.
-These patches are removed 48 hours later to see if a reaction has occurred.
+These patches are removed at the second visit 48 hours later to see if a reaction has occurred.

 - If you have already tested a material on a small area of your skin and noticed a reaction, you should bring the material with you.